badging/diversity-and-inclusion/README.md

 ## Goal

+#### The goal of CHAOSS Badging is to measure the process, NOT the result

 The goal of the Diversity & Inclusion Badging Program is to encourage projects and events to obtain D&I badges for reasons of leadership, self-reflection, and self-improvement on issues critical to building the Internet as a social good.

 Here are the primary deliverables of the Diversity & Inclusion Badging Program: